janet-dev/ci-milestone-project-2/TESTING.md

 <h2 align="left"><img src="docs/testing/jest/jest-test-3.jpg"></h2>

 The tests above give a flavour of how automated testing can be achieved.
-The test results are seen below:
+The test results are seen below with a test coverage report:

 <h2 align="left"><img src="docs/testing/jest/jest-tests.jpg"></h2>